The Tales from Sanctuary City: Daisy Quokka: World's Scariest Animal (2021)

-The unbearably adorable, eternally optimistic Quokka named Daisy has an impossible dream – to win the World's Scariest Animal competition of Sanctuary City.
+The optimistic Quokka named Daisy dreams of winning the World's Scariest Animal competition of Sanctuary City.

 The film had its world premiere at the Children's International Film Festival (CHIFF) in Australia on 28 November 2020, and opened in theatres with a limited release in Australia on 4 February 2021 due to the impact of the COVID-19 pandemic on cinemas.
 The film received generally mixed to positive reviews from critics.

 Combat Wombat: Back 2 Back (2024)

 A sequel to the 2020 original, titled Combat Wombat: Back 2 Back, was released in Australian theatres on 29 February 2024.
+In the film, Maggie Diggins is once again in the role of Combat Wombat when an evil tech genius threatens to turn the city into a metaverse simulation.

 The Sloth Lane (2024)

+Laura Romero and her family of Mexican sloths move to Sanctuary City after their family restaurant is destroyed by the storm.
+Their food truck soon becomes a hit in the town, which attracts a business entrepreneur Dotti Pace, who wants to save own failed fast food chain by stealing their family recipe book and expand a food business.

 The film had its world premiere at the Annecy Animation Film Festival in France on 10 June 2024, and opened in theatres in Australia on 25 July.

 The Lost Tiger (2025)

+Teo, one of the last thylacines ("Tasmanian tigers"), who is taken by a family of kangaroos, embarks on an adventure to save his homeland from being destroyed.

 The Lost Tiger premiered at the Brisbane International Film Festival on 26 October 2024, followed by Australian theatres on 27 February 2025.